 The food labeling system in Japan has different requirements and only 7 core allergens are required to be labelled.
-These are: eggs, milk, wheat, buckwheat, peanuts, shrimp and crab.
+A list of allergenic foods in Japan is: eggs, milk, wheat, buckwheat, peanuts, shrimp and crab.
 Some allergens can be listed using very different forms, such as 落花生 and ピーナッツ - both of which refer to peanuts.

 Note that ready-made food at outdoor stalls and vendors, small restaurants and izakayas, and many hand-made and packaged products will not be labeled.
 Take extra caution when choosing to consume such products as the ingredients could have come in contact with or be made in environment with allergens, even if it’s directly in the product.